Special Offer 10% more on any products until December 31st, Use code ESKAPAS24

 September in Venice

-September starts with the Historical Regatta, an exciting gondola race, and the Venice Film Festival is in full swing so you may run into some celebrities.
+September starts with the Historical Regatta, an exciting gondola race, and the Venice Film Festival is in full swing, so that you may run into some celebrities.

 October in Venice

-Opera season at La Fenice usually starts in October and you’ll find some events and parties for Halloween at the end of the month.
+Opera season at La Fenice usually starts in October, and at the end of the month, there are some Halloween events and parties.

 November 1 is All Saints’ Day, a public holiday.
-The Festa della Salute, held on November 21, is another big festival celebrating the end of the plague, this time in 1631.
+The Festa della November 21, on November 21, is another big festival celebrating the end of the plague, this time in 1631.

 December in Venice